Bleda, Missouri

 Bleda is an unincorporated community in Scott County, in the U.S. state of Missouri.

 History

 Bleda was originally called "Caney Creek", and under the latter name was founded in 1873.
 A post office called Bleda was established in 1892, and remained in operation until 1916.
 The present name is a transfer from Blida, Algeria.

+The Bleda school district consolidated into Oran R-III School District in 1955.